Reexamining constraints on neutron star properties from perturbative QCD: Implications for neutron stars

 \subsection{the $\Delta P_\mathrm{max}$ bound}

-For a given PQCD EOS and high-density matching point $\mu_\pqcd$, \cref{eq:dpmax} is a sole function of $\mu_L$.
-Again since NSs do not probe beyond densities at the center of the TOV limit, we take $\mu_L$ to be at or below the TOV point of each NS EOS.
-This leads to a lower bound on the pressure of the NS EOS
+For a chosen pQCD EOS at high-density matching point, $\dpmax$ \cref{eq:dpmax} only depends on $\mu_L$.
+It is therefore convenient to impose $\dpmax$ at the high-density endpoint and compare the resulting $P_\pqcd-\dpmax$ with $P_L$ at the low-density endpoint, requiring

-To understand the implications of \cref{eq:pmaxbound}, we begin by looking at the limiting cases, the maximally stiff and soft NS EOSs.
-They are shown in \cref{fig:dpmax}, and are both in tension with PQCD predictions when matched at $\mu_\pqcd=2.4$ GeV for renormalization scales $X\gtrsim 1.6$.
-The maximally soft EOSs predict the highest possible pressure at given $\mu_B$, and yet these pressures at around $2.2$ GeV are still too low to allow for a construction consistent with thermodynamics that connects it to the majority of the PQCD EOSs at $2.4$ GeV.
-On the other end of the spectrum, the pressure of the maximally stiff EOSs is the lowest possible at given $\mu_B$.
-Owning to the huge uncertainties associated with the PQCD EOS, even these extremely low pressures cannot be ruled out as they are still compatible with \cref{eq:pmaxbound} assuming $X\lesssim 1.2$.
+As in the previous subsection, I first consider the limiting NS inner core EOSs stitched at either $n_\ceft=2n_0$ (solid in \cref{fig:dpmax}) or $n_\ceft=n_0$ (dashed).
+They are shown in black in \cref{fig:dpmax} and are truncated at their respective TOV points.
+The RHS of \cref{eq:pmaxbound} is depicted in orange.
+The bound \cref{eq:pmaxbound} then rules out any NS EOS that lies above given orange curve, as it is incompatible with the assumed pQCD EOS upon which the $\dpmax$ extension under consideration is based.
+It is clear from \cref{fig:dpmax} that all four limiting NS EOSs are in tension with pQCD predictions at $\mu_\pqcd=2.4$ GeV for $X\gtrsim 1.6$.
+This appears to be quite remarkable since the maximally soft EOSs predict the highest possible pressure $P_\tov$, and yet even these extreme values at around $\mu_B\simeq2.2$ GeV are still too low to reach the majority of pQCD EOSs at $\mu_B=2.4$ GeV.
+On the other end of the spectrum, predictions of $P_\tov$ by the maximally stiff NS EOSs are the lowest possible and therefore in stronger tension with a wider range of pQCD calculations.
+However, owning to the untamed uncertainties associated with $P_\pqcd$, even these extremely low values of $P_\tov$ cannot be ruled out completely as they are still compatible with \cref{eq:pmaxbound} when $X\lesssim 1.3$.

+Since the maximally stiff and maximally soft inner cores delimit the space of all physical EOSs, it immediately follows that a wide range of NS EOSs may be at risk of being constrained by \cref{eq:pmaxbound}.
+And for those that are in tension with pQCD, they cannot be ruled out completely because the maximally stiff NS EOSs are yet to be excluded robustly due to the large pQCD truncation errors manifested as a strong sensitivity towards $X$.